Laxminarayen/Inceptz-Batch-11-Statistics/README.md

 06-07-2019:
 We did
-Exercises from the above using EXCEL,
-We Learnt about
+derivation for the equation of SD, Exercises for the above in EXCEL, We Learnt about
 Coefficient of Variance, Percentile, Box and Whisker plots, Correlation and Covariance